vsch/kotlin-jdbc/README.md

 differences caused by re-ordering of lines, this is used to eliminate column, key and constraint order changes from causing validation failures.

-To generate contents for the `tables/` directory run the `dump-tables` command.
+To generate contents for the `tables/` directory of the current version or a specific version, run the `dump-tables` command.

 Commands: